IPA.CONF(5) IPA.CONF(5)

 ${variable} = "string";

 lar signs.
-What is a character is checked with isalpha(3) function,
+What is a letter is checked with isalpha(3) function which

 A value of any macro variable should be a string, when a macro variable